ni/nimi-python/docs/nifgen/class.rst

         Specifies, in seconds, the delay to apply to the analog output of the channel specified by the channel string.
 You can use the channel delay to configure the timing relationship between channels on a multichannel device.
 Values for this property can be zero or positive.
 A value of zero indicates that the channels are aligned.
 A positive value delays the analog output by the specified number of seconds.

+        .. tip:: This property can be set/get on specific channels within your :py:class:`nifgen.Session` instance.
+            Use Python index notation on the repeated capabilities container channels to specify a subset.

+            Example: :py:attr:`my_session.channels[ ... ].channel_delay`

+            To set/get on all channels, you can call the property directly on the :py:class:`nifgen.Session`.

+            Example: :py:attr:`my_session.channel_delay`

         The following table lists the characteristics of this property.

             +-----------------------+------------+